Stroke diagnosis and treatment during coronavirus (COVID-19) pandemic

 Thrombectomy is a treatment that physically removes a clot from the brain.
 It usually involves inserting a mesh device into an artery in your groin, moving it up to the brain, and pulling the clot out.
 It only works with people where the blood clot is in a large artery.
 Like thrombolysis, it has to be carried out within hours of a stroke starting.
 Only a small proportion of stroke cases are eligible for thrombectomy but it can have a big impact on those people by reducing disability.

 If you have a haemorrhagic stroke (due to bleeding in or around the brain) you might be given treatments for high blood pressure.
-If you are on anticoagulants you will be given medication to reverse the effects and reduce bleeding.
+If you're on anticoagulants you'll be given medication to reverse the effects and reduce bleeding.

 To avoid further damage to the brain due to lack of blood supply, you may be given a drug called nimodipine.